isnowfy/simple/README.md

-A static blog generator with static page
+A static blog generator with a static page